LoreArc

 Features

-- Permanently bound to one specific tree
+• Permanently bound to a single specific tree

-- Sacred and graceful feminine form
+• Sacred and graceful human female form

 Stories